MarkCondello/mvc-share-posts/README.md

 then to clean up volumes (Getting rid of the volumes will lose data. eg local databases.
 Elastic Search indexes If you need that backup first.)

 `docker volume prune`

-Then run lara again and all will be rebuilt.

-In order to rebuild a container run

-`docker-compose build --no-cache laravel-horizon`